TheMaster1127/HTVM/README.md

 ### 3. **Start the HT-IDE**

-Once the dependencies are installed, you can launch the HTVM IDE using:
+Once the dependencies are installed, you can launch the HT-IDE using:

 ```bash
 npm start